fishaudio/fish-speech/docs/en/inference.md

     --prompt-tokens "fake.npy" \
     --compile
 ```
+with `--prompt-tokens "fake.npy"` and `--prompt-text "Your reference text"` from step 1.
+If you want to let the model randomly choose a voice timbre, skip the two parameters.

 This command will create a `codes_N` file in the working directory, where N is an integer starting from 0.